rajahaseebfayyaz/restaurantWebApp/README.md

 Hall Manager, then Customer, Head Chef and Admin.
 We’ll provide an interface for Chefs as

-well through which they are looking at the status of their order queues, but they will not interact

-with our system.
+well through which customer can sign up/login to make booking,edit,view and delete booking as well.

 ## Customer class